eliataylor/hacked-lamp-cleaner/README.md

 #### CONFIGURE & TEST:

 1. These are examples, but were a few patterns that I found around known infected files.
 Each row's key is matched against every file searched.
-If its value is FALSE, we just remove the key.
-Else clear until and including the key and suffix.
+If its value is FALSE, we just remove the key; else clear until-and-including the key and suffix.
 ```
 $badFlags = array(
   'ANY STRING SEARCHED AND REPLACED'=>false,